 This month's excerpts from "Freedom's Facts" is particularly timely, because of the situation in the Near East and Moscow's threat to England and France about the use of aerial missiles against them.
-"Freedom's Freedom's from the time of time of the time of time of the time of the dom's Facts" is a monthly publication of the All-American Conference to Combat Communism, of which the BPOE is a member organization.
+"Freedom's Freedom's from the second sec dom's Facts' is a monthly publication of the All-American Conference to Combat Communism, of which the BPOE is a member organization.